UVic Flute Syllabus Spring term 2025

 Course objectives:

-1. to develop and nurture each flute student’s tonal/technical control and skill
+1. to develop and nurture each flute student’s tonal/technical control and skill as a flutist

 2. to develop and nurture musical expressiveness, using those aforementioned skills, to the highest individual degree